VVowaz/something/README.md

-Got it.
-Here's a README.md file suitable for GitHub, explaining the project and specifying library placement for someone who only gets the src, include, and shaders directories.

 # Simple Voxel Engine (Minecraft Clone Base)

-This project is a basic C++ voxel engine built using OpenGL, GLFW, and GLM, demonstrating fundamental concepts like chunk loading, meshing, and rendering, inspired by Minecraft.
+This **vibecode Gemini 2.5 Pro Preview 03-25** project is a basic C++ voxel engine built using OpenGL, GLFW, and GLM, demonstrating fundamental concepts like chunk loading, meshing, and rendering, inspired by Minecraft.

 ## Features (Current)